Samuel Barber: Childhood (1910–1923)

+Education and early career (1924–1941)

-At the age of 10, Barber wrote his first operetta, The Rose Tree, to a libretto by the family's cook.
-At the age of 12, he became an organist at a local church.
-At the age of 14, he entered the youth artist program at the Curtis Institute of Music in Philadelphia, where he ultimately spent ten years developing his talents as a triple prodigy in composition, voice, and piano.
-During his initial studies at Curtis, he simultaneously attended and graduated from West Chester High School (now West Chester Henderson High School), during which time he composed his school's alma mater which is still in use today.
+As a young boy, Barber took private lessons from William Hatton Green.
+Constant Vauclain, one of Barber's peers, described Green being one of Barber's greatest early influences.
+At the age of 14, Barber entered the youth artist program at the Curtis Institute of Music in Philadelphia, where he ultimately spent ten years developing his talents as a triple prodigy in composition, voice, and piano.
+During his initial studies at Curtis, he simultaneously attended and graduated from West Chester High School (later West Chester Henderson High School), during which time he composed his school's alma mater which is still in use.
 Following his graduation from high school in 1928, he entered the adult professional program at Curtis from which he graduated in 1934.
 At Curtis he studied piano with George Frederick Boyle and Isabelle Vengerova, composition with Rosario Scalero, conducting with Fritz Reiner, and voice with Emilio de Gogorza.
 In 1928, he met fellow Curtis schoolmate Gian Carlo Menotti, who became his partner in life as well as in their shared profession.
 During his last year at Curtis he became a favorite of the conservatory's founder, Mary Louise Curtis Bok.
 It was through Mrs. Bok that Barber was introduced to his lifelong publishers, the Schirmer family.
-After graduating from Curtis in the Spring of 1934, he pursued further studies in conducting and singing with John Braun in Vienna through the aid of a Pulitzer traveling scholarship.
-He soon after was awarded the Rome Prize which enabled him to pursue further studies at the American Academy in Rome from 1935–1937.
-He was awarded a Guggenheim Fellowship in 1946 and also studied conducting privately with George Szell.

-Early career (1928–1941)

 From his early adulthood, Barber wrote a flurry of successful compositions, launching him into the spotlight of the classical music world.
 According to Walter Simmons, Barber's earlier compositions contain certain characteristics that directly relate to the "childhood" period of his composition, extending to 1942.
 The use of tonal harmony, unresolved dissonance, moderate chromaticism, and largely diatonic, lyrical melodies are some of the defining features of this period in his compositional career.
-At the age of 18, he won the Joseph H. Bearns Prize from Columbia University for his violin sonata (now lost or destroyed by the composer).
+At the age of 18, he won the Joseph H. Bearns Prize from Columbia University for his violin sonata (since lost or destroyed by the composer).
 He won the Bearns Prize a second time for his first large-scale orchestral work, an overture to The School for Scandal, which was composed in 1931 when he was 21 years old.
 It premiered successfully two years later in a performance given by the Philadelphia Orchestra under the direction of conductor Alexander Smallens.

+While a student at Curtis, Barber also pursued other music development opportunities as well as personal interests through travels in Europe; mainly in the summer months when school was not in session but also sometimes for longer periods.
+His first European trip began in the summer of 1928 in which he visited Paris, Brittany, and Italy with cellist and composer David Freed (musician).
+He continued to travel in Europe in the fall of 1928 without Freed to other European cities in Czechoslovakia, Germany, Switzerland, and Austria; during which time he first visited the city of Vienna which would later become an important city in his musical development.
+During this first stay in Vienna in 1928 he formed a friendship with composer George Antheil.